 Highway 280 is one of Alabama’s most congested commuter arteries.
 ALDOT has conducted several studies on reducing congestion on Highway 280.
 Ideas included an elevated roadway, which would have cost at least a billion dollars, as well as numerous other construction projects or traffic management strategies—all of which were very costly.
 Finally, we chose a simpler approach to improve traffic flow on Highway 280 by making a few changes at several congested intersections and re-routing certain lanes.
 These changes, along with new adaptive signal technology, are designed to create a better, more efficient driving experience on Highway 280.

-ALDOT is making simple changes to improve traffic flow for a Better 280:
+ALDOT has made changes to improve traffic flow for a Better 280:

 - More priority for Highway 280 through-traffic